weilun-chiu/dbscan/README.md

 ## Futureworks

-One of the main drawbacks of DBSCAN in high dimensional space is the "curse of dimensionality."
-As the number of dimensions increases, the distance between points tends to become more uniform, and the density-based approach used by DBSCAN becomes less effective.
-To overcome these limitations, KDTree can be used as an alternative approach to improve the performance of DBSCAN in high dimensional space.
-KDTree is a data structure that partitions data points into a tree structure based on their spatial proximity.
-This allows for efficient nearest neighbor searches, which are essential for density-based clustering algorithms like DBSCAN.
+A significant hurdle faced by DBSCAN in high dimensional spaces is known as the "curse of dimensionality."
+This phenomenon occurs when the increasing number of dimensions causes the difference in distances between data points to become more uniform, thereby reducing the effectiveness of DBSCAN's density-based methodology.
+To address these constraints, utilizing data structures such as KDTree/BallTree may enhance DBSCAN's performance within high dimensional spaces.
+These structures partition data into a tree-like format, depending on their spatial closeness, which optimizes nearest neighbor searches - a critical component for density-based clustering algorithms like DBSCAN.

-- [ ] **KDtree Optimization**: Implement KDtree optimization to further improve search time and benchmark its performance.
-- [ ] **Parallel KDtree**: Parallelize the building and searching of the KDtree to further speed up computation and benchmark its performance.

 ## Contributing